Frequently Asked Questions

-The IRE is divided into four Learning Goals (Academic Success, Engaged Citizenship, Interpersonal Competence and Social Justice Exploration) and multiple Learning Outcomes that state clearly the educational experience that residence hall students can expect while living in University Housing.
-Resident Advisor and Multicultural Advocates are a critical component of implementing the Illinois Residential Experience.
+The IRE is divided into four Learning Goals (Academic Success, Personal Growth, Community Engagement, and Social Justice Exploration) and multiple Learning Outcomes that state clearly the educational experience that residence hall students can expect while living in University Housing.
+Resident Advisor are a critical component of implementing the Illinois Residential Experience.

 Can I become a staff member in my current building or specify a building preference to work in?

 It is possible to work in your current building, but keep in mind employment decisions are made to benefit the entire residence hall system.
 During the application process, you may indicate a preference for one of our Housing Options and/or Living Learning Communities.
 If we offer you a position, it will be for a specific building.
 If you decline this offer, you are out of the process.
-MA placement is not named at the time the offer is made, but placement decisions are made later in the spring 2019.
 All placements are subject to change.

-I plan on studying abroad and would like to be a MA/RA.
+I plan on studying abroad and would like to be a RA.
 When should I apply?

 Applicants are encouraged to apply while on campus.
 Candidates will have a better experience during the process because they will be able to interact with current staff members in person.

-If you are looking for a position that begins in January 2019 or August 2019 and you will be studying abroad at any time between now and December 2018, apply now.
+If you are looking for a position that begins in January 2022 or August 2022 and you will be studying abroad at any time between now and December 2021, apply now.
 When applying, indicate that you are or may be studying abroad.
-This will prompt the selection committee to place your in a special case file to defer your eligibility for hire until you return from studying abroad.
+This will prompt the selection committee to make arrangements that will allow you to continue to participate in the process from abroad.

 While studying abroad, you should maintain regular email contact with us at firstname.lastname@example.org.

-I want to be an RA in Sherman or Daniels Halls.
+I want to be an RA in Sherman or Daniels Hall (these are Graduate/Upper-Division halls).
 Should I apply through this process?

 If my GPA is just under 2.3, does Residential Life round GPAs up, or is there any way I can still apply?

-Sophomores, juniors, and seniors must have a 2.3 or above GPA for spring 2018 term AND a 2.3 cumulative GPA at the time of application.
-Freshman applicants won't have a GPA until December 2018.
-Residential Life will check applicants' GPA upon receipt of their application and again in January 2019 when fall term grades are posted by the Registrar's Office.
+Sophomores, juniors, and seniors must have a 2.3 or above GPA for spring 2021 term AND a 2.3 cumulative GPA at the time of application.
+Freshman applicants won't have a GPA until the Fall 2021 semester is complete.
+Residential Life will check applicants' GPA upon receipt of their application and again in January 2022 when fall term grades are posted by the Registrar's Office.
 Cuts will be made accordingly, and the candidate will be notified.
 Once hired, all paraprofessionals must maintain a cumulative AND term GPA of 2.3 during the course of their employment as a paraprofessional (this includes the spring term prior to their fall official start date in August).

 I'm a new freshman or transfer student and don't have an Illinois GPA yet.
 What should I put down for my current GPA?

-If I received a drinking ticket in Champaign or Urbana or violated the University Housing alcohol policy on or after January 1, 2018, does that make me ineligible to apply for the RA or MA position?
+If I received a drinking ticket in Champaign or Urbana or violated the University Housing alcohol policy on or after January 1, 2021, does that make me ineligible to apply for the RA position?